iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md.md

 ## `send()`

-A generic send function for easily sending value transaction messages.
+A generic send function for easily sending a value transaction message.

 ### Parameters